-Consider your current and future needs, your ability to find, train, and retain efficient and committed staff, and your bottom line when you determine which model suits your needs.
+Consider your current and future needs, your ability to find, train, and retain efficient and committed staff, and your bottom line when determining which model suits your needs.

 In-house Medical Billing vs. Outsourcing – What’s the Difference?